 Alongside research and public health, teaching and training is one of the three missions assigned by Louis Pasteur to the Institute that bears his name.
-Strategic challenge, each institute of the Institut Pasteur International Network aims to train young researchers.
-Thus, the Institut Pasteur International Network contributes to the transmission of knowledge and to the training of future researchers and public health experts in all regions of the world.
+As a strategic challenge, each institute of the Institut Pasteur International Network aims to train young researchers.
+Thus, the Institut Pasteur International Network contributes to the transmission of knowledge and to the training of future researchers and public health experts worldwide.